Skip to main content

 • Represent crypto organizations and exchanges in Securities Exchange Commission (SEC), Commodities Futures Trading Commission (CFTC), and Department of Justice (DOJ) inquiries and investigations.

-• Represented tenants in pro bono unlawful detainer litigation, achieving voluntary dismissal.
+• Represent security researchers in anti-circumvention and hacking issues.
+Represented tenants in pro bono unlawful detainer litigation, achieving voluntary dismissal.
 Represent nonprofit organizations in nationwide survey of gun violence laws.
 Represented formerly incarcerated firefighter in record-clearance petition.°

 °The above representations were handled by Mr. Burshteyn prior to his joining Greenberg Traurig, LLP.